ismaelthesilva/ministry-platform/README.md

 To get started with the project, follow these steps:

 1. **Clone the repository:**

    ```
    git clone <repository-url>
    cd my-turborepo
    ```

 2. **Install dependencies:**

    ```
    npm install
    ```

 3. **Run the applications:**
-   - For the web application:
+   - For the vite application:
      ```
-     cd apps/web
+     cd apps/vite
      npm run dev
      ```
    - For the admin application: